Skip to main content

 Greek and Roman myth as represented in ancient art and literature, with emphasis on modern interpretations and theories.

-Computer Science 127: Programming for Everyone (3 credits)
+Computer Science 127: Introduction to Computer Science (3 credits)

 English 120: Expository Writing (3 credits)